Ella, Sri Lanka Travel Guide

 Tourism growth pushed restaurant quality higher.
 Many cafes now focus on clean interiors and mountain-facing terraces.

 Still, remember this: you’re in a small town.
-Service can move slow during rush hours.
+Service can move slowly during rush hours.
 Relax.
 That’s part of the experience.

 Travel Tips You Actually Need